Home for the Holidays: Grandpa's House

 Christmas Bells on Strings

-"Watch his method while you drink your coffee.
+"Watch Grandpa's method while you drink your coffee.
 He’ll be real orderly about everything but he’ll have the kids in stitches.
 The best part of it all, Sweetheart, is that you’ll know that you are where you’re wanted.

 "Remind the kids that not being with you guys for Christmas is why I’ll be home longer next time, and tell them to hug Grandpa for me.
 And tell them to be good for him.
 And tell them to tell him I love him at least a thousand times.
 Call me when they’re all in bed that night, please?

 "Promise you won’t worry about anything but that you’ll just let yourself have a good time.
-He’s gonna love you, Baby--he already does, as a matter of fact.
+He’s gonna love you, Baby.
+He already does, as a matter of fact.
 He’s been wanting to meet you for so long.
 You’ll have a great time.
 He can’t wait to give the kids the time of their lives.

 "They’ll not want to leave him, so stay as long as you want at Grandpa's house.
 He wants you there for as long as you can stay, and the longer you stay the better you can check on him for me.
 That’ll be real good.